fledge-iot/fledge/docs/monitoring/configuration.rst

        "defaultAction" : "exclude"
    }

-A simple north pipeline that can send a change log to an external application using HTTP would look as follow
+A simple north pipeline that can send a change log to an external application using HTTP would look as follows:

 +--------------------+
 | |north_change_log| |